It's that time of year again, y'all!

 3. Sweet Berry Farm

 This Marble Falls farm may be famous for its strawberries, but in the fall, it becomes a harvest festival.
 Visitors to the farm enjoy pumpkin painting, train rides and hay mazes, as well as fun family activities like "stuff your own scarecrow".
 Admission is free but activities are a la carte, but don't worry, they offer coupons.
-The festival is operating every day except Wednesdays through Nov.
-5.
+The festival is operating Sept.
+21 through Nov.
+10.

 2. Assiter Punkin' Ranch

 You can find all kinds of pumpkins for your little pumpkins to enjoy at the Assiter Punkin' Ranch in Floydada.
 Aside from pumpkins, they have a petting zoo with mini horses and mini donkeys, and admission is free.